-If a Director's term expires immediately following the end of their term as PRESIDENT OR President-Elect, the term of office for that person shall be extended for one year and the Director subsequently elected to that seat on the Board of Directors shall be elected for a two-year term.
+If a Director's term expires immediately following the end of DURING THEIR his or her term as President or President-Elect, the term of office for that person shall be extended TO THE MASB BOARD ELECTION IMMEDIATELY FOLLOWING THEIR TERM AS PRESIDENT. for one year and the THE Director subsequently elected to that seat on the Board of Directors shall be elected for a two year TO FULFILL THE REMAINDER OF THAT term.